Detached Retina (Retinal Detachment)

-A retinal detachment occurs when the retina is pulled away from its normal position in the back of the eye.
+A detached retina occurs when the retina is pulled away from its normal position in the back of the eye.
 The retina sends visual images to the brain through the optic nerve.
 When detachment occurs, vision is blurred.
-A detached retina is a very serious problem that almost always causes blindness unless it is treated.
+A detached retina is a serious problem that can cause blindness unless it is treated.

 The retina normally lies smoothly and firmly against the inside back wall of the eyeball and functions much like the film in the back of a camera.
 Millions of light-sensitive retinal cells receive optical images, instantly "develop" them, and send them on to the brain to be seen.
 If any part of the retina is lifted or pulled from its normal position, it is considered detached and will cause some vision loss.